hchardin3/3DRenderer/README.md

 ## Custom commands

-These are the custom commands to use our renderer.
+These are the custom commands to use our renderer:

     make && ./main